mrzhangboss/fsqlfly/template_global_variable.md

 Variable | Description | Default
 ---- | --- | ---
-insert_primary_key| if false not insert primary key when in a sink table| false
+insert_primary_key| if false not insert primary key when in a sink table| false auto_add_read_partition_key| if true add read partition key in connector if database has a primary key and connector has no read field | true read_partition_num| partition num | 50 read_partition_fetch_size| Gives the reader a hint as to the number of rows that should be fetched if 0 then ignore | 0 read_partition_lower_bound| the smallest value of the first partition | None read_partition_upper_bound| the largest value of the last partition. | None

 #### Section: kafka